yasminenjim/HR-SmartRecruitersApllication/README.md

 # HR-SmartRecruitersApllication
-Application for Smart Recruiting for HR
+Application for Smart Recruiting with a Web Scraping Module and microservices architecture.